mianalysis/mia-matlab/README.md

 Acknowledgements
 ----------------
-This plugin relies on the [MATLAB Compiler Runtime](https://uk.mathworks.com/products/compiler/matlab-runtime.html) or a full copy of MATLAB if available.
+This plugin relies on the [MATLAB Runtime](https://uk.mathworks.com/products/compiler/matlab-runtime.html) or a full copy of MATLAB if available.

 Note
 ----